nayeonk/itpwebdev/notes-and-assignments/assignments/499/environment-setup.md

 php -S localhost:4000
 ```

-If you are running a Laravel project, you can cd into your project root, and run:
+If you are running a Laravel project and you have the proper PHP extensions installed, you can cd into your project root, and run:

 ```
 php artisan serve
 ```

+This will use php's built in web server and set the public directory as the server root.

 __Mac__